Before I get started – if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here.

 To accomplish these with the highest degree of effectiveness we approach the game in 4 different phases.

 PHASE 1: 1-3 hours prior to the game

 PHASE 4: Post-game

-Here at the 20-45 minutes pre-game mark you would have a combination of liquid protein and carbohydrates.
-Liquid so it absorbs much faster through the G.I. tract and you are still very well fuelled for the game).
+Here at the 20-45 minutes pre-game mark you would have a combination of liquid protein and carbohydrates (liquid so it absorbs much faster through the G.I. tract and you are still very well fueled for the game).

 I left out the dosages as when it comes to stimulants/neural stimulants as everybody has such a wide range of sensitivity and if I’m not working with you one on one it is tougher to call.

 Liquid nutrition causes the least amount of gastric distress and due to the explosiveness of hockey you are at a great susceptibility to having gastric distress.
 Keep it liquid, it won’t bother your stomach and it is easily accessible on the bench.

 Inside your bottle should ideally be 20 – 40g of high GI carbohydrates (sugars), 10-15g whey isolate (or 5-8g amino’s) + magnesium/potassium/sodium.

 This mix should come in the form of a 6-8% solution.
 Meaning the powder should comprise of only 6-8% of the total drink.
 Going any higher than this it has shown in the research that it is going to delay gastric clearance which means it is going to sit in your gut longer and take longer to get to your muscles.

 For example, 500ml x 0.08 = 40g.